Henry Clifton Sorby: Marine sciences

 His interests were broad.
 After buying a yacht, "The Glimpse", he also studied sedimentology and marine biology.
 Sorby examined ripples in sedimentary rocks and examined their orientations in different layers thus pioneering the study of paleocurrents.
 He also measured the temperature of the water in estuaries.
 He published essays on the construction and use of the micro-spectroscope in the study of matter colouring marine animals and vegetable.
 He also applied his skill in making preparations of marine invertebrate animals for lantern slides.
 Furthermore, he once estimated "one cubic thousandth of an inch of water to contain 3.7 × 10^{15} molecules."

-Fellow of scientific societies
+Scientific societies

 In 1857, aged only 31, he was elected a Fellow of the Royal Society (FRS) in recognition of this work on slaty cleavage.

 He was president of the Royal Microscopical Society.
 In 1882, he was elected president of Firth College, Sheffield after the death of founder Mark Firth.
 Sorby also worked hard for the establishment of the University of Sheffield, which was eventually founded in 1905.
 A university hall of residence, Sorby Hall, built in the 1960s and demolished in August 2006, was named after him.